nakulmitra/database-postgresql/notes/schemas.md

 ### 2.4 Conflict Avoidance
 * Schemas help prevent naming conflicts in databases with multiple objects.
-* For example:
-1. You can have `finance.transactions` and `retail.transactions` in the same database without conflicts.
+* For example: We can have `finance.transactions` and `retail.transactions` in the same database without conflicts.
 ### 2.5 Multi-Tenant Systems
 * In multi-tenant systems, schemas allow each client or tenant to have their own isolated data while sharing the same database.
-1. Example: Tenant A’s data resides in `tenant_a.orders`, while Tenant B’s data resides in `tenant_b.orders`.
+* Example: Tenant A’s data resides in `tenant_a.orders`, while Tenant B’s data resides in `tenant_b.orders`.

 ## 3. Working with Schemas in PostgreSQL
 ### 3.1 Creating a Schema